 Internet programs and apps: Each program has pros and cons.
 Check the program for details.
+Most programs have an online video tutorial.

 • Facetime - Video Calling o Get it on: Apple Products from the Apple App Store o Cost: Free o This is a video calling app that can only be downloaded from the Apple App store for video calling other Apple products